-We Lebanese people like to look at our daily problems with a comic point of view.
-Whether it’s via stand up comedies, TV shows, blogs or Facebook pages, laughing off our problems is what we do best.
+We Lebanese people like to look at our daily problems from a comic point of view.
+Whether it’s via stand-up comedies, TV shows, blogs, or Facebook pages, laughing off our problems is what we do best.
 Sareen Akharjalian is a Lebanese cartoonist and also the founder of Ink On The Side, a webcomic.

-a webcomic.
-Using her drawing skills and her sense of humor, Sareen creates comic strips that have a special focus on the Lebanese society.
-She does a great job in showing us what all Lebanese people have in common.
+Using her drawing skills and her sense of humor, Sareen creates comic strips that have a special focus on Lebanese society.
+She does a great job of showing us what all Lebanese people have in common.
 Here are 6 comic strips that are very relatable to Lebanese people!

 #1 Power cuts